verkstedt/eslint-config-verkstedt/README.md

   yarn add --dev typescript@^4.5.4 @typescript-eslint/eslint-plugin@^5.10.0 @typescript-eslint/parser@^5.10.0
   ```

-- If your project _does not_ use TypeScript (we assume you use babel):
+- If your project _does not_ use TypeScript, but uses Babel:

   ```sh
   yarn add --dev @babel/core@^7.16.7 @babel/eslint-parser@^7.16.5